OpenStickCommunity/GP2040-CE/docs/web-configurator.md

 * `Use buzzer` - Turns on/off the buzzer module.
 * `Buzzer Pin` - The GPIO pin used for the buzzer.
 * `Buzzer Volume` - Audio volume of buzzer.
 0-100.
-* `Note duration` - Time in milliseconds of the duration of each note.
-Default is 200.

 ## DANGER ZONE